tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Add the crypto slot](Images/add-crypto-slot.png)

-Explain to the students that now the bot is configured to elicit the `crypto` slot; however, we need to modify the utterances to add a better dialogue that includes the new slot.
+Explain to students that the bot is now configured to elicit the `crypto` slot.
+However, we need to modify the utterances to add a better dialogue that includes the new slot.

-Modify the utterances to have the following "Sample utterances".
+Modify the utterances to have the following "Sample utterances":

 * `I want to invest in cryptocurrencies`